Cesarsk/application-oper-challenge/README.md

 Herein you will find the proposed solution to the task assigned and a detailed explanation of the solution as well as the answer to the bonus question and suggestions of improvements.

+The application code is contained in this repo.

+The infrastructure code is in the following repo: https://gitlab.com/astrolu/infrastructure-oper-challenge/

 # Explanation

 The architecture of the proposed solution is the following: